 If shaped well, dough with stretchy gluten forms a strong protecting outer perimeter.
 It’s this outer perimeter that holds the dough together as it rises and in the oven.
 If the gluten can stretches easily, expect to see a more explosive oven spring and a nice crispy crust.

 Increase the amount of water for profit

 That said, a lot of bakers get stuck.
 It’s harder to work with high hydration doughs!
 Doing so successfully is a definite ego boost!
-Here’s a few ways you can do this without it being too challenging.
+Here are a few ways you can do this without it being too challenging.

 Techniques to increase the hydration of a recipe without it becoming sticky

 The art of increasing the amount of water in a recipe without making it harder is a tough one, but I reckon you can do it!
-Here’s a few ways that increase the flours ability to retain water:
+Here are a few ways that increase the flours ability to retain water:

 #1 Change the flour

 If you’ve followed a high-hydration recipe before and ended up with a sticky mess to wonder why?
 Even when you’ve followed the recipe to a tee?
 The solution can be as simple as the type of flour.